-The film premiered at the Sundance Film Festival where it was highly well received.
-Which started a bidding war for the distribution rights between Sony, Focus Features, Amazon, & Netflix.
-Co-creator of the film, Kumail Nanjiani wanted the film to have theatrical distribution which eliminated Netflix from the bidding war because they're not a proponent in that distribution model.
+The film premiered at the Sundance Film Festival where it was very well received, which started a bidding war between Sony, Focus Features, Amazon, & Netflix for the distribution rights.
+Co-creator of the film, Kumail Nanjiani wanted the film to have theatrical distribution, which eliminated Netflix from the bidding war because they're not a proponent in that distribution model.
 The film's distribution rights were eventually bought for around $12 million by Amazon who is a big proponent of the theatrical experience, with all of its films getting at least some kind of theatrical run.
 The $12 million dollar deal is one of the largest deals in Sundance's history.